 mysql2 gem works on Windows, but there has been some reports of issues, so if using it, chances are it could be the root of the segfault.

 Also, try avoiding path with spaces for your installations.
 Ruby, mainly *nix scripts do not handle properly path with spaces (Program Files directory for example).
 Try avoiding installing things in these directories.

 Last but no least, try to provide as much more information about the issue than you're currently reporting, for example, what is your config/database.yml contents, what your application is using, etc.

 Without that information, we can only scratch our head.

-#5 Updated by Luis Lavena about 3 years ago
+#5 Updated by Luis Lavena over 3 years ago

 Also, forgot to mention but win32-* gems that are binaries (win32-api 1.4.6 mingw32) do not contain binaries for Ruby 1.9.2, similar to JSON example I mentioned before.